rafaelcorvino1/DNS157---Advanced-DNS-Recon-Tool/README.md

 An automated installation script (`install.sh`) will be released soon.
 This script will install all required dependencies and configure the necessary tools within the system's PATH environment variable.

+## Note on API Key Usage

+Some of the integrated tools, such as `subfinder` and `amass`, support the use of API keys from third-party services (e.g., VirusTotal, SecurityTrails, Shodan, Censys, among others).

+Configuring valid API keys significantly improves enumeration results by:

+- Expanding the number of discovered subdomains
+- Accessing premium data sources not available to unauthenticated users
+- Reducing query rate limits imposed by public endpoints

+It is strongly recommended to configure API keys in the corresponding tool settings to maximize the effectiveness and coverage of DNS157 reconnaissance operations.

+Refer to each tool's official documentation for instructions on how to configure and use API keys.

 ## Usage

 ### Basic execution